Zamesov26/tg_new_bot/docs/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to sveta_bot!
+Thank you for your interest in contributing to wonderland!
 This document provides guidelines and best practices for contributing to the project.

 ## How to Contribute